Erivedge Capsules is a brand of medicine containing the active ingredient vismodegib.

 - loss of menstrual periods.

-ERIVEDGE may be associated with abnormal liver function as shown by changes in your blood test results.
+ERIVEDGE may be associated with abnormalities in your blood test results.

 The above list includes the more common side effects of this medicine.